Wardship of the Court

 Article Contents

-Through a wardship the courts will obtain parental responsibility for the subject children.
-The courts parental responsibility will be shared by existing parental responsibility holders such as the parents, step parents, local authority or any other individual who has acquired parental responsibility over the children.
+Through wardship, the court obtains parental responsibility for the subject children.
+This legal status is distinct from other forms of guardianship or adoption, as the court’s legal authority allows it to make significant decisions regarding the child’s welfare.
+The court’s parental responsibility will be shared by existing parental responsibility holders such as the parents, step parents, local authority or any other individual who has acquired parental responsibility over the children.
+The High Court can be appointed as a child’s supreme legal guardian to ensure their safety and protection.
 The purpose of a wardship is to ensure the safety and protection of the children in question.

 Who can become a ward of court?

-A child aged under the age of 18 can be made a ward of court.
-A wardship will only apply to children who are British citizens and are physically present in England and Wales or who have habitual residence in England or Wales.
-To satisfy that a child has habitual residence in England and Wales means they have lived here regularly.
-A child would remain habitually resident in England and Wales if they have lived in this country all their life even if they travelled abroad for a holiday for a period of several months or moved away temporarily.
-It is important to note that despite children’s services becoming involved with a child before their birth an unborn child cannot be made a ward of court.
+A child under the age of 18 becomes a ward of the court when the court assumes responsibility for their welfare and legal custody.
+A child can still have contact with their biological parents and, in some cases, may even live with them under court supervision, including where the court is involved in ward moving foster placements.
+Wardship applies only to children who are British citizens and are physically present in England and Wales, or who have habitual residence in England or Wales.
+Habitual residence means the child has lived here regularly; for example, a child remains habitually resident in England and Wales if they have lived in this country all their life, even if they travel abroad for a holiday or move away temporarily.
+A student qualifies as a ward of the court if the court has assumed custody of them.
+It is important to note that, although children’s services may become involved with a child before their birth, an unborn child cannot be made a ward of court.
 Any applications to the family courts can only be made once a child is born.

 Who can apply for Wardship?